 For those amongst us who seem to be raising children who constantly have one eye on the family Fairness Chart – “he got more than me”, “she went first yesterday”, “kiss me first” – and bickering seems to be constant background noise, Vanessa has this to say:

-“When a little brother comes along, there’s going to be a disturbance in the field and [your daughter] is going to spend a long time – several years probably – adjusting to that disturbance.
+“When a little brother comes along, there’s going to be a disturbance in the field and [your other child] is going to spend a long time – several years probably – adjusting to that disturbance.
 And that’s not all bad.
 We don’t actually want for our children’s journey through life to be constantly sunshine and roses, because where there’s no challenge, there’s no growth.”

 So it’s OK for parents to allow their children to struggle with that a little bit.